MeKeyCool/presta-deploy/README.md

 ## Requirements

-In order to use this project properly, you need
+In order to use this project on your environment, you need

 * [Docker Engine](https://docs.docker.com/engine/)
 * [Docker-compose](https://docs.docker.com/compose/)